taurus-org/taurus/doc/source/users/getting_started.rst

 "develop" (aka "editable") mode, so that you do not need to re-install on each change::

+    # optional: if using a conda environment, pre-install dependencies with:
+    conda install --only-deps -c conda-forge -c taurus-org taurus taurus_pyqtgraph

     # install taurus in develop mode
     git clone https://github.com/taurus-org/taurus.git
     pip install -e ./taurus  # <-- Note the -e !!